-ORGANIZATION ANALYSIS AND PRODUCTION
+ORGANIZATION AND MANAGEMENT

-The basic principles of sound management are studied, with particular regard to the following functions of business management: planning, motivating, organizing, direction and controlling.
+The basic principles of sound management are studied, with particular regard to the following functions of business management: planning, motivating, organizing, directing and controlling.
 The effective use of time and the development of an efficient production team are also stressed.
-This series is comprised of eight sessions of two and one-half hours each.
+This series is comprised of six conferences of two hours each.